mark-john-ignacio/AWS-Vprofile-PAAS/README.md

 # VProfile SaaS Infrastructure Project

-This Terraform project sets up the infrastructure for the VProfile SaaS application on AWS.
+This Terraform project sets up the infrastructure for the VProfile application on AWS using PaaS (platform-as-a-service) products.
 It includes various components such as RDS, ElastiCache, Amazon MQ, Elastic Beanstalk, and CloudFront.

 ## Architecture Diagram